Leuchtfeuer/mautic-CompanyListWidget-bundle/README.md

 It is part of the "ABM" suite of plugins that extends Mautic capabilities for working with Companies.

+## Requirements for this release
+> [!TIP]
-## Requirements for this release (other releases may cover different Mautic versions!)
+> Other releases of this plugin may cover different Mautic versions!
 - Mautic 5.x (min.
 5.1)
 - PHP min.
 8.1
 - Company Segments and Company Tags Plugins